Surviving cEDH

 Secondly, it claims that clocks lead to stalling and angle shooting concerns, where a player forgets to hit their own clock and the opponent now wants to waste time.
 This entirely misses the point of chess clocks.
 The idea of individual clocks is that it turns the time into a strategical consideration rather than something judges have to subjectively enforce via slow play penalties.
 This subjectivity leads to all sorts of bad feeling and accusations of bias from the judges, as we have to police what amount of thinking time counts as "reasonable".
 With chess clocks, if a player forgets to hit their clock, that is a tactical error that the opponent can absolutely take advantage of.
 The player will quickly learn not to do that again.
 Skill issue.This is a standard part of casual and low-level tournament chess.
 I take great joy in pretending to think after my dad forgot to press his clock in a game of blitz and watching him lose precious seconds as a result.
 At higher levels of chess competition, players do not forget.

 Adding individual clocks to paper play would certainly be a big change, and there would be a learning curve.
 But cEDH is a pretty new format, its players are new to Comp REL, and I think it could succeed with a coordinated push.New software would need to be designed for this, since traditional chess clock phone apps only support 2 players, don't have an F6 or takeback button, etc.We could also include time trading functionality, so that a player can offer their time to someone else to talk, and so they can use it as an in-game resource like "I'll give you 3 minutes if you don't kill my creature".
 This may be more complicated than it's worth though.
 But this should be quite easy on the software side.
-If anyone wants to test this out, let me know and I'd be happy to create a clock webapp for you for free.
+If anyone wants to test this out, let me know and I'd be happy to create a clock webapp for you.

 Software